 Long, supple fronds reached out to enfold him; the male batted them away; When she persisted, he drew a knIfe and began to hack away at her.
 Puzzled, the kelpie cast h.er charm.
-The male's flailing arm slowed, and the knIfe slipped from his webbed fmgers.
+The male's flailing arm slowed, and the knIfe slipped from his webbed fingers.
 His eyes widened as he looked upon her, then darkened with desire.
 She wondered, briefly, how he perceived her: as a woman, or a green horse, or perhaps a hippocampus-a sea mount that appeared to be a cross between a giant seahorse and a dolphin.
-But as he gazed at the illusion-enhanced kelpie, he spoke an unfamiliar word in a harsh, sibilant tongue, a name that suggested his heart's desire was something. other than the usual choices.
-No matter.
-The kelpie smIled and waited expectantly for her latest conquest to drown.
+But as he gazed at the illusion-enhanced kelpie, he spoke an unfamiliar word in a harsh, sibilant